-Ever since we first bought this house with it’s tall three-sectioned staircase, I have dreamed of hanging a lush Christmas garland just like the ones I have admired in movies for years.
-Unfortunately the handrail was positioned dangerously low, there were spindles missing everywhere and the newel posts were hacked unsympathetically by previous owners to accommodate a very 1970’s boxed-in look, urgh.
+As soon as I bought this house with it’s tall three-sectioned staircase, I dreamed of hanging a lush Christmas garland just like the ones I’d admired in movies for years.
+Unfortunately, the handrail was positioned dangerously low, there were spindles missing everywhere and the newel posts were hacked unsympathetically by previous owners to accommodate a very 1970’s boxed-in look, urgh.

 Lots of work was needed to bring this staircase up to code and back to beauty, including stripping down the treads and risers to repaint ready for a smart new runner.
-So after 3 years of renovating this house, we finally completed all of the staircase renovation too, and at long last I have been able to hang a festive garland!
+Then, it was time to make my Christmas dreams come true!

 I ordered several lengths of quality plain green garland from eBay, the first reason being because a plain undecorated garland is a LOT cheaper than pre-decorated lengths, and this was going to be one lengthy project!
 The second reason was that I want the freedom to chop and change my colour scheme as the whim takes me.

 I went with a pink accent colour, which cheerully brightens the swathes of white, charcoal and black in the hallway decor.
 I also kept the amount of garland ornaments to a sophisticated minimum, using just enough to pepper the festive greenery with fresh flourishes of fun.